What Does the Bible Say About Serving?

 Serving others is also a way to fight against sin.
 It shifts our focus from ourselves to the needs of others.
 It helps us to cultivate a heart of gratitude and contentment, countering the pull of selfishness and pride.

-See also What Does the Bible Say About Working on Sunday?
+See also What Does the Bible Say About Soldiers?

 But what about when serving feels hard or goes unnoticed?
 The Bible assures us that God sees and values our service, even when others might not.
 We’re serving God, not people.
 And that, the Bible says, is worth it.